varunraisinghal/CSE151A-MachineLearningFinalProject/README.md

 #### Mean Squared Error (MSE):
 10,363,528.63, indicating the average squared difference between the estimated values and the actual value of the total playlist inclusions.
 R-squared (R²).

-## Milestone 5 - Model 3 and Final
-TBA